Career Tips for ESTP Personality Types (Extraverted-Sensing-Thinking-Perceiving).

 ESTP Personality Types and Networking.

-ESTPs should ask their mentors what type of interview questions to prepare for, and practice questions which may introduce hypothetical scenarios.
+ESTPs should ask their mentors what type of interview questions to prepare for and practice questions that may introduce hypothetical scenarios.
 One strategy is to bring along a resume and ask what areas of improvement the mentors notice, especially if the contact has experience with hiring.
-ESTPs should remember to consider the interviewer’s personality dichotomy and to not overpower an Intuitive person with specifics.
+ESTPs should remember to consider the interviewer’s personality dichotomy and not overpower an Intuitive person with specifics.
 Understanding how to approach different personality types will ensure the ability to lead the conversation.